lisezmoi/modul.io/doc/api.md

 Returns the modul dimensions, as a `[width, height]` Array.

+### modul.getUpTime()

+Returns the number of milliseconds since the modul has been connected to the world, or `false` if the modul is not connected.

 ## onInterval()

 Add a function to the world interval.
 The world interval is triggered once per second.